docpad-archive/documentation/Testing.md

 ## Pre-Requisites

-- DocPad v2 should run both Node.js 0.4 and 0.5/0.6, if you can test them both that would be amazing.
+- DocPad v2 should run on both Node.js 0.4 and 0.5/0.6, if you can test them both that would be amazing.
 As well as on Mac and Windows.
 To run multiple versions of node.js on the same machine you can use [NVM](https://github.com/creationix/nvm) - though be sure to UNINSTALL your original node.js before install NVM, as well as removing NODE_PATH from your dot profiles.

 ## Installing